georgtree/rbc-tk9/docs/stripchart.md

 is added, the view will march along.

 Sometimes the rate of data is so high that changing the axis limits with each additional time point is prohibitive.
-You can use the **−shiftby** option to define an increment to shift the view when needed.
+You can use the **-shiftby** option to define an increment to shift the view when needed.

 ```tcl
 .s axis configure x -shiftby 15.0